Photon rest mass from localized fast radio bursts with improved distribution of dispersion measure from extragalactic gas: Observational Data

 Due to significant fluctuations in the distribution of baryons along the signal path, only the average cosmic dispersion measure $\mathrm{\langle DM_{cosmic}\rangle}$ can be computed reliably.
 Its theoretical expression is~\cite{Ioka:2003fr, Inoue:2003ga}:

 where $\Omega_{b0}$ is the present cosmic baryon density fraction parameter, $m_p$ is the photon mass, and $f_\m{d}$ is the baryon mass fraction in the diffuse state.
 Following~\cite{Liu:2025fdf, Lin:2023opv}, we treate $f_\m{d}$ as a constant, despite the expectation of an increasing trend with redshift~\cite{prochaska2019probing, McQuinn:2013tmc}.
 For redshifts $z<3$, hydrogen and helium are fully ionized, giving $\chi_{e}=7/8$~\cite{Becker:2010cu, Meiksin:2007rz}, which describes the number of free electrons per baryon.
 The Milky Way ISM contribution $\m{DM_{ISM}^{MW}}$ can be subtracted from the observed dispersion measure using electron-density models such as NE2001 and YMW16~\cite{Cordes:2002wz, Yao:2017kcp}.
 In this work, we adopt NE2001.
 For the Milky Way halo, Prochaska et al.~\cite{prochaska2019probing} estimates $\m{DM_{halo}^{MW}}$ to lie between 50 and 80 $ \m{pc~cm^{-3}}$.
-Therefore, we impose a Gaussian prior $\mathcal{N}(65,~15^2)~ (\m{pc~cm^{-3}})$ truncated to this interval.
+Therefore, we impose a Gaussian prior $\mathcal{N}(65,~15^2)~ (\m{pc~cm^{-3}})$ truncated to this interval, though some recent studies suggest that $\m{DM_{halo}^{MW}}$ may take a lower value \cite{DeepSynopticArrayTeam:2023suu, Liu:2026txt}.

 Even after removing these Milky Way contributions, degeneracies remain among the cosmic, host, and photon-mass components.
 Following Macquart et al.~\cite{Macquart:2020lln}, we define $\m{DM_{ext}'}$ as $\m{DM}$ corrected for contributions from the ISM and the halo: